Cherry-808/DSS5104-ForecastDL/data/dataset_climate/processed/README.md

 # Column Definitions - Temperature Data of California Dataset

 This file contains monthly mean temperature data of California derived from the PRISM Climate Group.
+It is used for time-series modeling and climate trend analysis as part of the **DSS5104-ForecastDL project**.

 ---